Bertha Pappenheim: Activism

 At a meeting of the International Council of Women held in 1904 in Berlin, it was decided to found a national Jewish women's association.
 Similar to the Bund Deutscher Frauenvereine (BDF; 'Federation of German Women's Associations'), co-founded by Helene Lange in 1894, the intent was to unite the social and emancipatory efforts of Jewish women's associations.
 Pappenheim was elected the first president of the Jüdischer Frauenbund (JFB; 'League of Jewish Women') and was its head for 20 years, contributing to its efforts until her death in 1936.
 The JFB joined the BDF in 1907.
 Between 1914 and 1924, Pappenheim was on the board of the BDF.

 On the one hand the goals of the JFB were feminist—strengthening women's rights and advancing the gainful employment of Jewish women—and on the other hand they were in accordance with the traditional goals of Jewish philanthropy—practical charity, as a divine precept.
 Integrating these different objectives was not always easy for Pappenheim.
 A particular objection was that in her battle against traffic in women she not only spoke openly about Jewish women as victims, but also about Jewish men as perpetrators.
 She criticized how women were perceived in Judaism, and as a member of the German feminist movement she demanded that the ideal of equal rights for women be realized also within Jewish institutions.
 She was particularly concerned about education and job equality.

-A statement she made at the first JFB delegate assembly in 1907 – "under Jewish law a woman is not an individual, not a personality; she is only judged and assessed as a sexual being" – prompted a violent nationwide reaction on the part of Orthodox rabbis and the Jewish press.
-The existence of the conditions Pappenheim criticized — traffic in women, neglect of illegitimate Jewish orphans — was denied, and she was accused of insulting Judaism.
-Also, politically liberal and emancipated Jews had a patriarchal and traditional attitude about women's rights.